frieder/jira-issue-updater/README.md

 | Default  | 1   |

 This option allows to define a number of retries when the HTTP call to the Jira REST API fails (e.g. due to connectivity issues).
-By default, the action will attempt one retry and after that report the action as failed.
+By default, the action will attempt one retry and after that report the request as failed.

 ### Option: retryDelay